About Operational Excellence

 - A Faculty Advisory Council will provide input for consideration to the Operational Excellence Steering Committee on the overall direction of Operational Excellence initiatives.

-- Individual input mechanisms such as the Contact Us page on the Project 50 Forward Web site are live.
+- Individual input mechanisms such as the Contact Us page.
 Feedback is strongly encouraged.

 With a start date of July 2010, overall implementation of Operational Excellence is projected to take approximately 18 to 20 months, with milestone markers to assess progress and make adjustments as needed.